State of GenAI Data Readiness in 2024 - Survey results are in!

 4. Data masking anonymizes PII and sensitive data to generate new, compliant data.

-This guide also covers the end-to-end synthetic data management processes and tools needed to support operational and analytical workloads – with capabilities like multi-source data extraction, data subsetting, data masking, data versioning, rollback, and more.
+This guide also covers the end-to-end synthetic data management processes and the tools needed to support operational and analytical workloads – with capabilities like multi-source data extraction, data subsetting, data masking, data versioning, rollback, and more.

 What is Synthetic Data Generation?